 The Family Liaison is a dedicated St. Andrew’s staff member specifically for the Foundations program.
 Each Foundations family is assigned a Family Liaison prior to the start of a child’s enrollment in the program.
 Family Liaisons establish and maintain healthy relationships with families to specifically collaborate and assist with parenting needs as related to the child and the understanding of the ever changing developmental needs and stages of the child.
 The Family Liaison role is designed to take into account that every family and every child is different.

 The earliest drop-off time is 7:30 am and the latest pick-up time is 5:30 pm.
-There are circumstances that would accommodate a 6:00 pm pick-up time.
 Yes, there is flexibility on arrival and departure times.
 Each family’s Family Liaison will assist with any scheduling nuances if needed.

 No, Foundations’ 2 year old level is designed to transition into the already existing St. Andrew’s Pre-K3 program.
 Readiness for Pre-K3 is determined by age as well as development.
 There will be an internal readiness assessment process but families of two year old Foundations students do not need to formally submit an application to PK3.
 Students have to turn 3 by August of the Pre-K3 year.